-- 4. Aggregation: The server collects an aggregate of the device updates.
-For efficiency, stragglers might be dropped at this point.
-This stage is also the integration point for many other techniques, including: secure aggregation for added privacy, lossy compression of aggregates for communication efficiency, and noise addition and update clipping for differential privacy - 5.
-Model update: The server locally updates the shared model based on the aggregated update computed from the clients that participated in the current round.
+- 4. Aggregation: server combines the model updates received by the selected clients - For efficiency, stragglers might be dropped - This stage is also the integration point for many other techniques, including: secure aggregation for added privacy, lossy compression of aggregates for communication efficiency, and noise addition and update clipping for differential privacy - 5.
+Model update: server locally updates the shared model based on the aggregated update computed from clients that participated in the current round - These steps are repeated until model converges or maximum number of iterations is reached